MislavJaksic/Knowledge-Repository/ComputerVision/README.md

 ## Computer Vision

-As a part of an interview, I was asked to research a scientific paper called "Speeded-Up Robust Features" written by Bay, Ess, Tuytelaars and Gool.
+As a part of an interview, I was asked to research a scientific paper called "Speeded-Up Robust Features" and written by Bay, Ess, Tuytelaars and Gool.
 This folder's purpose is to preserve what I have learned.

 ### Papers analysed